arp242/arp242.net/code/my-first-vimrc/index.markdown

 some options it sets are inadvisable).
 I did like the idea though, hence this project.

-It is an alterantive to spf13, vim-bootstrap, and whatnot which give new users a huge vimrc full of undocumented/unclear options.
+It is an alternative to spf13, vim-bootstrap, and whatnot which give new users a huge vimrc full of undocumented/unclear options.

 Who not just use `:help`?
 Well:

-	$ wc -l options.coffee /usr/share/vim/vim80/doc/options.txt
+	$ wc -l options.coffee /usr/share/vim/vim81/doc/options.txt
-	 456 options.coffee
+	   457 options.coffee
-	9120 /usr/share/vim/vim80/doc/options.txt
+	  9229 /usr/share/vim/vim81/doc/options.txt

 Also, the help descriptions try to add a little bit more context/explanation more aimed at new users, rather than being a reference manual like Vim's